History of local government in Sussex: 21st century

 The abolition of regional development agencies including the South East England Development Agency and the creation of local enterprise partnerships were announced as part of the June 2010 United Kingdom budget.
 On 29 June 2010 a letter was sent from the Department of Communities and Local Government and the Department for Business, Innovation and Skills to local authority and business leaders, inviting proposals to replace regional development agencies in their areas by 6 September 2010.
 Within Sussex two LEPs were created.
 The Coast to Capital LEP was created for West Sussex, Brighton and Hove and Lewes, plus parts of Surrey and south London.
 The South East LEP was created for East Sussex, Kent and Essex.
 The Lewes district participates in both LEPs.

 The 21st century has seen greater partnership working between neighbouring authorities.
 Operating as Adur and Worthing Councils, Adur District Council and Worthing Borough Council have operated under a joint management structure, with a single Chief Executive, since 1 April 2008.
 Wider sharing arrangements between Eastbourne and Lewes were proposed in 2015.

 In 2020, East Sussex and West Sussex County Councils started sharing their chief executive, Becky Shaw.

 Calls for devolution

 Cultural historian Peter Brandon has called the current division of Sussex into east and west 'unnatural' and advocates the reunification of East and West Sussex while historian Chris Hare has called for a devolved regional assembly for Sussex.
 Brighton Kemptown MP, Lloyd Russell-Moyle has also called for a tax-raising Sussex Parliament, with similar powers to the Welsh Senedd, and for regional representation for Sussex in a reformed House of Lords.

 Two devolution proposals involving Sussex local authorities were submitted to the UK Government in 2015.
 One proposal involved East and West Sussex County Councils together with Surrey County Council and district and borough councils.
 Another proposal involved the city of Brighton and Hove as well as Adur, Lewes, Mid Sussex and Worthing, which agreed the Greater Brighton City Deal in 2014.

+In the 2020s, the government announced plans to replace all remaining county and district council areas with unitary authorities.